cirrina/ctg-rnaseq/readme-sotwares-n-references.md

 # ctg-rnaseq pipeline
 ------------

 Primary data processing pipeline for Illumina RNA-seq data produced at CTG.
 Built to run using Nextflow and (multiple) Singularity containers.
-The pipeline is designed to start from an Illumina Runfolder to demultiplex data, different qc measures, alignment and transcript summarization.
+The pipeline is designed to start from an FASTQ files to generate different qc measures, alignment and transcript summarization.

 The pipeline is designed to handle multiple different RNAseq Assays (library preparation methods), and reference Species.
-Different assays will require differences in read strandness, read trimming etc. These input parameters are either set through the Sample Sheet or profile-specific and specified in the nextflow configurations file (see below).
+Different assays will require differences in read strandness, read trimming etc. These input parameters are set in the SampleSheet and the profile-specific nextflow.config files (see below).

-**Note on Demultiplexing and Fastq:** As of versions 3.x and above, demultiplexing is no longer performed within the pipeline.
-Instead the pipeline assumes fastq files as starting input.
-Demultiplexing is performed on a RunFolder basis using the ctg-demux pipeline and may include multiple projects rather than one single project (as of versions ≤2.x.
+**Note on Demultiplexing and Fastq:** As of versions ≥2.2.x the pipeline assumes fastq files as starting input.
+Demultiplexing is no longer performed within the pipeline.
+In a standard run, demux is performed on an entire RunFolder using the `/ctg-tools/bin/ctg-demux2` tool.

-**Note on RunFolder(s):** Versions ≤2.x. are designed to process samples in **one single sequencing run** (all run within one Illumina Runfolder).
-If a project uses multiple sequencing runs, manual adjustments have to be made to fit the pipeline execution requirements (see below).

 **Note on ProjectId/Sample_Project** Only **one project** is allowed per pipeline run. `ProjectId` is supplied through the SampleSheet [Header].
 Thus, for a run, all individual `Sample_Project` entries in the SampleSheet [Data] section must be same as `ProjectId` for all **samples**.

-The `project_id` (supplied by `ProjectId` in SampleSheet) will owerwrite the `Sample_Project` column in sample sheet - again  (As of v1.3 the `ProjedId` is supplied through the SampleSheet, **not** using -i flag as for versions 2.x.
-Thus, different projects (& library pools) within a pooled run must be processed separately.

-**Note on multiple Species:** The pipeline is designed for **one and the same species**.
+**Note on multiple Species:** The pipeline is designed for **one and the same species within a project**.
 This is due to that transcript summarization i must be performed using the same refence GFF file.
-If multiple species are used, then run multiple pipeline runs, defined by unique project IDs.
+If multiple species are used, then run multiple pipeline runs, each defined by a unique project IDs, e.g. 2021_148_hs and 2021_148_mm, respectively .

 **nextflow profiles {PipelineProfile}**